 - Spirit Trail, Miami River Trail or Sandy Cove Trail

 - Sasquatch Provincial Park offers trails along Hicks and Deer Lake

 - Bridal Veil Provincial Park has the sixth largest waterfall in North America

 - Cheam Lake Wetlands Regional Park is a great place for bird watching

 - Harrison River offers prime viewing spots for bald eagles, spawning salmon, heron, seals and deer.

 - Weaver Creek Spawning Channel has seen the release of over one billion salmon since 1965.

 Local companies offer wildlife tours which is the best way to experience the surroundings.
-Stop at the Harrison Hot Springs Visitor Centre on your way into town for full trail details and maps.
+Stop at the Harrison Hot Springs Visitor Centre, 499 Hot Springs Road, on your way into town for full trail details and maps.